KatePril/IA-Data-Jam/README.md

-# Repository for IA-Data-Jam hackaton
+# Repository for AI-Data-Jam hackaton

 This repository contains scripts for data preprocessing, models training and some helper scripts